Top of the Pops: Christmas and New Year specials

 Although the weekly Top of the Pops has been cancelled, the Christmas Specials have continued, initially hosted by Fearne Cotton and Reggie Yates.
 The Christmas specials were broadcast on Christmas Day afternoon on BBC One.
 From 2008 to 2021 (apart from 2010 and 2011), a New Year special has also been broadcast.
 A new logo and title sequence were introduced on the 2019 Christmas special.
 The BBC's Head of Music Television, Mark Cooper, continued to oversee the programme as executive producer until 2019 when he was replaced by Alison Howe.
 Meanwhile, Stephanie McWhinnie, who had replaced Wood as producer with effect from Christmas 2011, was replaced by Caroline Cullen (who had previously worked as assistant producer on the show) from Christmas 2020, when both festive shows were recorded with new studio performances but no live audience physically in attendance.
 On 4 December 2017, Yates stepped down from hosting Top of the Pops due to comments he made regarding Jewish people and rappers.
 The BBC later announced Clara Amfo as Yates' replacement, she continues to hold the role.
 Amfo was joined by Jordan North for the 2021 specials, with him replacing Cotton.

 Following a change in format for 2022, the usual studio-based festive editions with new live performances did not return and was replaced by an end-of-year programme, Top of the Pops Review of the Year 2022, was aired on Christmas Eve on BBC Two with Amfo returning as host alongside fellow Radio 1 DJ Jack Saunders.
-This format returned in 2023 and 2024, with Amfo hosting the reviews of the respective year.
+This format returned in 2023, with Amfo hosting the reviews of the respective year.
+Amfo also hosted the reviews of 2024 and 2025.